View Beverly Bertrang's Obituary on www.leadertelegram.com/ and share memories

 God bless our memories of Beverly.

-Surviving Beverly are her children, Bonnie Brunzel, Jane (David) Hulett, Franklin Lewis Bertrang, Dorothy Jean Bertrang, and David James Bertrang: her nine grandchildren Jessica Hurst, Malissa Halderman, Miranda (David) Blum, Ciara M. Harding, May Peterson, Matthew Anderson, Felecia L. Bertrang, Margaret Peterson and Lacey John: her 17 great-grandchildren: and her sisters-in-law Iva Palms and Sjhirley Bertrang as well as numerous cousins nieces and nephews.
+Surviving Beverly are her children, Bonnie Brunzel, Jane (David) Hulett, Franklin Lewis Bertrang, Dorothy Jean Bertrang, and David James Bertrang: her nine grandchildren Jessica Hurst, Malissa Haldeman, Miranda (David) Blum, Ciara M. Harding, May Peterson, Matthew Anderson, Felicia L. Bertrang, Margaret Peterson and Lacey John: her 17 great-grandchildren: and her sisters-in-law Iva Palms and Shirley Bertrang as well as numerous cousins nieces and nephews.

 She was preceded in death by; her husband Dean in 1992; her parents; and her siblings, Louise Kool, Mildred Blum, Roy Ulness, Milford Ulness, Lester Ulness, Delores Wedward and Raymond Ulness.